In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 I decided to spend the first week on the south-west coast.
 From there I could see the southern part of the island, the Black River Gorges National Park, Grand Bassin and the capital of Mauritius, Port Louis and the second week in the north.

-I suggest reading the guide to the best places to stay in Mauritius, organised by areas and time of the year.
+I suggest reading the guide to the best places to stay in Mauritius, organised by area and time of the year.
 If you still don’t have booked a hotel, it will be the best starting point to understand the island

 Ultimate guide to where to stay in Mauritius